-These hashtags are all about the vibe and how travel makes you feel.
-They may not have the numbers that #sunset has, but you can bet that the people browsing niche travel hashtags are the kinds of passionate people who make the best followers.
+These vacation hashtags for travel are all about the vibe and how travel makes you feel.
+They may not have the numbers that #sunset has, but you can bet that the people browsing niche Instagram travel hashtags are the kinds of passionate people who make the best followers.

-Obviously, the photos you post with this hashtag must have something to do with aviation, but that should be easy considering how much of travel involves boarding a plane.
+Obviously, the photos you post with these popular hashtags must have something to do with aviation, but that should be easy considering how much of travel involves boarding a plane.

 Do you love the journey as much as the destination?
 Then check out these air travel hashtags:

 You can also hashtag the airline, make and model of your plane (e.g., #deltaairlines #boeing737 #737) or even your #airplanefood.

 Because I have a thing for airplanes and love to Instagram airplane food, I’ve recently been using the hashtag #avgeek, which stands for aviation geek, and I’m getting a lot of engagement from Instagrammers outside of my usual network as a result.

 For many of us, food plays a major role in a vacation.
 My family often automatically does not touch their plates until I’ve taken a photo.
 And, I believe there is no better way to experience a destination than through your taste buds.
 So, you should absolutely create Instagram posts that include decadent and local eats.